mind-matrix/ScriptSass/README.md

 ## Advanced Functions

-The JsSCSS compiler uses the following methods to compile the code:
+The ScriptSass compiler uses the following methods to compile the code:
 1. **tokenize()** - tokenizes code into segments for better understanding of structure
 2. **lexer()** - converts basic tokens to Abstract Syntax Tree format, separating variables, imports and mixins from the actual code
 3. **parse()** - parses the Abstract Syntax Tree into usable CSS code, substituting variables, evaluating includes and so on.
 4. **compileInternal()** - recursively compiles the parsed syntax tree from parse() function into includable CSS code

 You can use any of the above functions separately to get/use the respective outputs.
-I hope the [source code](http://mskies.web44.net/jsass/jsass.js) and included comments will suffice to explain each of these functions to all viewers.
+I hope the [source code](http://mskies.web44.net/scriptsass/scriptsass.current.js) and included comments will suffice to explain each of these functions to all viewers.
 If not, you can always contact me or leave an email.

 ## Deployment